Jewish Autonomous Oblast: Geography

 The northern and western section of the oblast is mountainous, with the Lesser Khingan and the Bureya Range, among others.
 At 1421 m Mount Studencheskaya, located in the Bureya Range, is the highest point of the Jewish Autonomous Oblast.
 The southern and eastern section is part of the Amur valley, with only a few small residual ridges.

 Climate

 The territory has a monsoonal/anticyclonic climate, with warm, wet, humid summers due to the influence of the East Asian monsoon, and cold, dry, windy conditions prevailing in the winter months courtesy of the Siberian high-pressure system.

 Government

 Article 65 of the Constitution of Russia provides that the JAO is Russia's only autonomous oblast.

 Administrative divisions

-The Jewish Autonomous Oblast is divided into five districts, including Birobidzhan, a town which has district status; the oblast has one other town and a further 11 urban-type settlements.
+The Jewish Autonomous Oblast is divided into five districts, including Birobidzhan, a town which has district status; the oblast has one other town (Obluchye) and a further 11 urban-type settlements.